 This page is dedicated to 2nd major problem S-class, SL class, E-class, and some C-class Mercedes vehicles from ‘90s suffer from-leaking A/C evaporator.

-Many owners of fine Mercedes automobile drive with open windows not because they want to enjoy fresh 100 degree summer air or make other drivers think that they have extremely freezing A/C that windows have to stay open, but because A/C doesn’t work.
-If evaporator has a leak, putting freon for A/C to work for few days doesn’t make sense.
+Many owners of fine Mercedes automobile drive with open windows not because they want to enjoy fresh 100 degree summer air or make other drivers think that they have extremely freezing A/C .
+Most likely A/C has no gas due to leaking evaporator core.
+If evaporator has a leak putting freon for A/C to work for few days doesn’t make sense.
+It’s expensive and in many cases doesn’t last long.
 I’m here to help.
-I can replace your leaking evaporator for less and much more carefully without any damages to wood and hidden clips than auto repair shops.
+I can replace your leaking evaporator carefully without any damages to wood and hidden clips.

 When I bought 1990 300E A/C system had no freon gas in it.
-I bought the car the end of winter and drove it for few months until one warm rainy day I got stuck in traffic.
+I bought the car the end of winter and drove it for few months until one warm rainy day I got stuck in traffic during heavy rain.
 My windows fogged up and I had to put on heat to defrost windows.
-When outside temperature is 75 degrees and one sits in closed car with heater on, well you know the feeling.
+When outside temperature is 90 degrees and one sits in closed car with heater on, well it’s definitely not cool.
 I was oven-baked Victor at that moment.
 I charged A/C system and surely it leaked out in the week.
 I traced gas leak to leaking evaporator.
-Under car evaporator drains I found green dye indicating the leak.
-Not to be stuck with having heat on in summer to defrost my windows, I started removing the dashboard to get to evaporator housing.
+In evaporator drains I found green dye indicating the leak.
+Not to be stuck with having heat on in summer to defrost my windows I started removing the dashboard to get to evaporator housing.
 Once housing was removed I also replaced couple of vacuum actuators as some air ducts did not work properly.
-Replaced evaporator, went to A/C shop to charge the system (R12 gas is not available at auto parts stores) and lived happily through summer.
+Replaced evaporator and went to A/C shop to charge the system (R12 gas is not available at auto parts stores) and lived happily through summer.

 When I bought 1992 500SEL I had to remove A/C condenser and radiator to perform engine repair.
 Previous owner replaced A/C compressor and I was anxious to recharge A/C system and get frozen by great A/C performance.
 I was happy for 2 weeks.
 One very hot day I noted A/C is not as cold as it was.
-After inspection and testing, same green dye was found under the car indicating leaking evaporator.
-I thought E-class evaporator replacement was big and time consuming job, but S-class evaporator was big and time consuming job in 3rd degree.
+After inspection and testing same green dye was found under the car indicating leaking evaporator.
+I thought E-class evaporator replacement was big and time consuming job but S-class evaporator was big and time consuming job in 3rd degree.
 I then understood why evaporator replacement is so expensive.
 It took me 4 days to replace my S-class evaporator under blazing summer sun but was well worth it.
 I had evaporator to cool all the way down to 32F (according to climate control diagnostic readout pressing and holding AUTO button for 5 seconds).
+Since then I replaced many customers evaporators in my shop and never had single problem.

-I heard stories that people paid up to $4000 at the dealer to replace leaking evaporator on S-class.
-According to alldata.com it is 23 hour job.
-Repair shops charge on average $75 per hour.
-It would cost $1725 plus parts cost.
-And very few will agree to do the job as they have very limited experience working on S-class.
+I heard stories that people paid over $4000 at the dealer to replace leaking evaporator on S-class.
+Very few repair shops will agree to do the job as they have very limited experience working on S-class.
 Many shops don’t want mechanics busy with one car for 3-4 days.
-Therefore shops charge more.
-I can do the same job for $1300 plus parts and Freon cost.
-You might find some shop that probably change less (I doubt it though) but any Mercedes mechanic will not do it for less than $1500.
+I can take car in and replace the unit in one week time for around $2000.
 Trust me, it is one big and delicate job.

 Please contact me with any questions.